ThompsonDanielK/AddressValidator/README.md

 3. Output to console

-- This app could be configured to write to an output.csv, I did not do so because it was not specified.
-In a real development scenario I would get clarification for this requirement.
+- This app could be configured to write to an output.csv, depending on the requirements.